ssardina-agts/agtcity-sarl-mw/README.md

 	See below under _Examples_ for more information on the two "dummy" controller examples provided here in the MW, mostly for testing and as agent templates.

 3. **Start the game simulation** by just hitting *ENTER* in the Game Server console.
-	* The web GUI should start displaying/monitoring the simulation.
+	- The web GUI should start displaying/monitoring the simulation.
 4. **Enjoy!** You should start seeing the agent reporting things in the console.
-    * You can see the simulation on the web browser.
+    - You can see the simulation on the web browser.

 ----------------------------
-## EI Player Entity --> Connection Entity --> Game Entity Agent
+## EI Agent --> Connection Entity --> Game Entity Agent

-Before explaining what the MW provides, in terms of capacities, skills, events and data structures, we need to understand the different abtsractions from an actual player agent game in the game (e.g., a truck or drone) to a SARL agent controlling one more of those agents.
+Before explaining what the MW provides, in terms of capacities, skills, events and data structures, we need to understand the different abstractions from an actual entity entity in the game (e.g., a specific truck or drone) to a SARL agent controlling one more of those agents.

-Because the framework involves the [MASSIM game server](https://github.com/ssardina-agts/agtcity-server), an [EISMASSim](https://github.com/ssardina-agts/agtcity-server/blob/master/docs/eismassim.md) Environment Interface (EI from now on) for MASSIM, and the SARL agents, there are different entities and identifications that need to be understood:
+Because the framework involves the [MASSIM game server](https://github.com/ssardina-agts/agtcity-server), the [EISMASSim](https://github.com/ssardina-agts/agtcity-server/blob/master/docs/eismassim.md) Environment Interface (EI from now on) for MASSIM, and the SARL agents, there are different components and identifications that need to be well understood:

+1. An entity is an agent playing in the simulation in some team, that is, a specific truck, drone, car in a team.
+A team will be composed of many entities of different types.
-1. An **entity connection** represents a _connection a concrete entity_ in the game server (e.g., a truck or motorcycle) that can _execute actions_ and can _receive percepts_.
+2. An **entity connection** represents a _connection to a concrete entity_ in the game server (e.g., a truck or motorcycle) that can _execute actions_ and can _receive percepts_.
 An entity connection is specified in the JSON configuration file by:
-    - A **name**, like `connectionA1`.
+    - A **name** of the connection, like `connectionA1` or just `entityA1`.
-    - A **username** (e.g., `agentA1`) and a **password** to be able to successfully establish the connection to the entity in the game server.
+    - The **username** (e.g., `agentA1`) and a **password** to be able to successfully establish the connection to the entity in the game server.
+Via this credentials, the connection will link to a specific entity in the game (e.g., a specific truck).

-2. The username of an entity connection is linked to a real game **game entity agent** (e.g., a particular truck or drone) in the game simulator.
-This is the name (e.g., "agentA1") that appears in the  percepts.
-For example, `connectionA1` could be the game entity `agentA1` which is a drone.

-3. A **player** agent in the EI links to or exposes an entity connection.
-The skill does this automatically by registering one player per entity connection established.
-Those players will have the name `player_<entity connection>`, for example `player_connectionA1`.
-    - Potentially, the EI could link a "player" to many entity connections, but for simplicity we don't do that and establish a 1-to-1 mapping between EI players and sever entity connections.

-So, `connectionA1` will be linked to `agentA32`, which is a truck vehicle in the game and will be exposed by the EI as `player_connectionA1` (which will be used to receive percepts and send actions via `connectionA1` to agent entity `agentA32`).
+3. An  **EI agent** in the EI links/exposes an entity connection to the application.
+In general an EI agent may link to many entity connections, but for simplicity, the MW skill does a 1-to-1 link between EI agents and entity connections (i.e., entities on the game.
+So, for every entity connection, there will be a corresponding EI agent with the same name: EI agent `entityA4` in the EI will juts manage the entity connection  `entityA4` (which could be, say, a truck in the game).

+So, for example, EI agent `entityA1` will be linked 1-to-1 to entity connection `entityA1` that has a username `agentA1` and a given password so as to control a truck in team A.

 ----------------------------
 ## INFRASTRUCTURED PROVIDED